khowling/tryitwithreact2/README.md

 PureComponent changes the life-cycle method shouldComponentUpdate and adds some logic to automatically check whether a re-render is required for the component.
 This allows a PureComponent to call the method render only if it detects changes in state or props

+### Hooks

+All React components become functions! no more ES6 classes

+So how does React know which state corresponds to which useState call?
+Ensure that Hooks (useState , useEffect) are called in the same order in the function each time a component renders.
+That’s what allows React to correctly preserve the state of Hooks between multiple useState and useEffect calls

+Don’t call Hooks from regular JavaScript functions, only from  React "function components", or Call Hooks from custom Hooks (use[Name])

+granularity of State - we recommend to split state into multiple state variables based on which values tend to change together

 ### simple field Types
 type: "text"